bludit/documentation-english/plugins/plugin-basics/index.md

 ```

 ## <i id="information"></i> Information about the plugin
-Each plugin has an information file `metadata.json`.
+The information of the plugin is in the JSON file `metadata.json`.
 ```
 {
 	"author": "Bludit",